Here are the essential info to explain the purpose of Google's Material Design and how it will affect the interface design process.

 The important thing to remember is that Material design is a language.
 It's not just a UI kit or collection of interface elements, but rather a new way of talking about and looking at interfaces.

 Each material object is measured using device independent pixels, or dp.
-This unit of measurement is a physical unit which can be converted to inches or millimeters based on the device’s screen size.
-These units allow designers to create interfaces which are independent of a particular screen resolution.
+This unit of measurement is a physical unit that can be converted to inches or millimeters based on the device's screen size.
+These units allow designers to create interfaces that are independent of a particular screen resolution.

 Material design uses dps to measure the height, width, and depth of material.
 Since digital material is considered "real" it lies on a 3-dimensional coordinate system with X, Y, and Z axes.
 The following image should elucidate my point:

 This diagram is from Google's spatial objects page in the Material design specs.
 Layering material objects will create a sense of depth much like in the real world.
 Content, however, lays flat on the material.
 Compare this to how a tattoo lays flat on skin or how printed ink lays flat on paper.

 Depth is created using light which casts a shadow onto material lower in the hierarchy.
 The primary light source is flowing down from the screen, so as objects move closer to the screen they cast a darker shadow.
 Most design elements are still "flat" but use subtle shadows to distinguish between material depth.
 Light & shadow is a big topic but skim through the docs if you're curious to learn a bit more.

 Content is the main attraction that persuades users to download a copy of your super-awesome project.
 Mobile apps are created with the material - but without any content, the apps are just blocks of empty forsaken material.
 People use apps to check the weather, snap photos, read the news, or fritter away hours on social media.
 Content is what drives interactive behavior.